Consistency, Not Uniformity: Humanizing the Boeing Brand with Talkwalker

 - Don’t be something you’re not

-- When adapting, especially during a time of crisis, be king to others and yourself
+- When adapting, especially during a time of crisis, be kind to others and yourself

 Forget How We “Should Show Up”